 Celebrate what you are able to accomplish each day.
-Even on bad days, push yourself to find your 3 small victories.
+Even on challenging days, push yourself to find your three small victories.
 Try to stay as consistent with this process as possible, and watch as your productivity grows overnight!

-Alright, how did I do?
+So, how did I do?
 Have I convinced you to try out my secret to more productivity?
 Let me know what you think in the comments!
-As always, feel free to contact me if you have any further questions.